A light, fluffy vanilla cupcake with classic vanilla frosting. You can easily color the frosting so you can create a colorful set or match your theme!

 - 227 grams unsalted butter, room temperature (1 cup / 2 sticks )

-- food gel color if using
+- food gel color optional

 Instructions